h3rald/min/site/contents/reference-lang.md

 >
 > * A symbol identifying the type of operator to define (`symbol`, `sigil`, or `typeclass`).
 > * A symbol identifying the name of the operator.
-> * A quotation defining the signature of the operatorm containing input and output values identified by their type and a capturing symbol, separated by the `==>` symbol.
+> * A quotation defining the signature of the operator, containing input and output values identified by their type and a capturing symbol, separated by the `==>` symbol.
 > * A quotation identifying the body of the operator.
 >
 > The main additional features offered by this way of defining operators are the following:
 >
 > * If in development mode (`-d` or `--dev` flag specified at run time), both input and output values are checked against a type (like when using the `expect` operator *and* automatically captured in a symbol that can be referenced in the operator body quotation.
 > * The full signature of the operator is declared, making the resulting code easier to understand at quick glance.
-> * An exception is automatically raised if the operator body pollutes the stack by adding or removing elementa from the stack (besides adding the declared output values).
+> * An exception is automatically raised if the operator body pollutes the stack by adding or removing elements from the stack (besides adding the declared output values).
 > * It is possible to use the `return` symbol within the body quotation to immediately stop the evaluation of the body quotation and automatically push the output values on the stack.
 >
 > > %sidebar%